wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 ## Problem

 This video covers optimizing [2022 Advent of Code Day 6 Part 2](https://adventofcode.com/2022/day/6).
-Advent of Code Day 6 part 2 gives a simple problem: find 14 distinct (or non-repeating cahracters) characters in a row from an input string.
+Advent of Code Day 6 part 2 gives a simple problem: find 14 distinct (or non-repeating characters) characters in a row from an input string.

 > Your device’s communication system is correctly detecting packets, but still isn’t working.
 It looks like it also needs to look for messages.
 A start-of-message marker is just like a start-of-packet marker, except it consists of 14 distinct characters rather than 4.